-This light turns on and remains on for seven seconds as a bulb check when the ignition switch is first turned ON.
-If the light is not on during starting, stays on, or turns on while driving, have the system inspected by an authorized dealer as soon as possible.
+This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned ON.
+If the light is either not on during starting, stays on, or turns on while driving, then have the system inspected at an authorized dealer as soon as possible.
+Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.